webDva/jekyll-now/about.md

 ### 📇 Contact

-You can contact me on my [Twitter](https://www.twitter.com/webDva).
+You can contact me on Twitter [@webDva](https://www.twitter.com/webDva) or you can e-mail me at [webNoDva@gmail.com](mailto:webNoDva@gmail.com).

 ### 📡 RSS feed

 I write new blog posts every Friday.
-You can use the [RSS feed](/feed.xml) to be notified of new blog posts.
+You can subscribe to the [RSS feed](/feed.xml) to be notified of new blog posts.